From Gut Feeling to Data-Driven Hiring: How to Make Smarter Sales Hiring Decisions

 Hiring based on instinct alone often leads to inconsistent results, costly mis-hires, and overlooked high-potential candidates.

-In this article, we’ll break down why gut feelings falls short, how to determine reliable predictors of success, which hiring factors remain constant despite market shifts, and why sales training is just as crucial as hiring the right people.
+In this article, we’ll break down why gut feeling falls short, how to determine reliable predictors of success, which hiring factors remain constant despite market shifts, and why sales training is just as crucial as hiring the right people.

 Why Gut Feelings Falls Short